xiangzhou09/rbw/README.md

 construct residual balancing weights for estimating the controlled direct effect or the controlled mediator effect with a marginal structural model.
-The following example illustrates its use by estimating the joint effects of college education (`college`) and socioeconomic status (`ses`) on depression at age 40 (`cesd40`) for a subsample of respondents in the National Longitudinal Survey of Youth, 1979.
+The following example illustrates its use by estimating the controlled direct effect of college education (`college`) on depression at age 40 (`cesd40`) at different levels of socioeconomic status (`ses`) for a subsample of respondents in the National Longitudinal Survey of Youth, 1979.

 ``` r
 # models for post-treatment confounders